 We have today (26 May 2021) published our Annual Statements for 2020 for higher education providers that are members of the OIA Scheme.

 We are an independent body set up to review student complaints about higher education providers in England and Wales.
 Our service is free for studentsWelcome to the OIA

-The coronavirus situation is continuing to present significant challenges for students and staff in providers.
+The coronavirus situation continues to present significant challenges for students and staff in providers.
 We want to help providers and students navigate their way through this.
-You can find information about our approach to our work during this period, information for students, and a briefing note, on our coronavirus webpage.
+You can find more information on our coronavirus webpage, including information about our approach to our work during this period, information for students, a briefing note, and some case summaries.
 We are continuing to update information as the situation evolves.

 If you have an open complaint with us and are finding it difficult to engage with our process (for example, if it is difficult to meet our deadlines) do please get in touch with us.
 We are taking a very flexible approach to our processes in the current circumstances.
 We ask any providers that are experiencing significant difficulties with their complaints-handling capacity to please let us know.

-We have a lot of good practice resources on our website and already deliver a lot of our outreach virtually through webinars, “on demand” content and virtual visits.
+We have a lot of good practice resources on our website and we continue to deliver our outreach programme virtually through webinars, “on demand” content and virtual visits.
 Please check our outreach pages for updates.

-The health and wellbeing of our colleagues and everyone who uses our service is our top priority and we will continue to monitor the situation carefully.
+The health and wellbeing of our colleagues and everyone who uses our service remains our top priority and we will continue to monitor the situation carefully.

 Last updated 10 February 2021